Electronic Complaint System:

 The complaint is classified upon receipt based on the following:

-- Urgent Complaint: The complaint related to the work of the entity and requires immediate action, such as cases related to the renewal of passports for citizens traveling with a validity of less than 6 months, and departure procedures for deaths (Cancellation of death).
+- Urgent Complaint: The complaint related to the work of the entity and requires immediate action, such as cases related to the renewal of passports for citizens travelling with a validity of less than 6 months, and departure procedures for deaths (Cancellation of death).

 - Confidential Complaint: It is related to the government entity, which cannot be followed up through the complaints portal or received by the Director General.